Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

 #### Register the client app (msal-react-app)

 > :information_source: Below, we are using a single app registration for both SPA and web API projects.
+We will configure the web API to accept only the calls coming from this client SPA.

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.